HumanSignal/label-studio/docs/source/tags/style.md

 ```
 ### Example

-Use CSS styling to make a header appear centered with a dotted blue border while the task is unstyled
+Use CSS styling to make a header appear centered with a dotted blue border while the task is not customized.

 ```html
 <View>